-Holder of an ICT Card are allowed to temporarily work in German subsidiaries of their employer's entities located in other EU member states if the majority of the total stay is in Germany.
-Should the majority of the stay will be in another EU member state, a residence permit needs to be applied for in that state.
+Holder of an ICT Card are allowed to temporarily work in German subsidiaries of their employer's entities located in other outside the EU member states if the majority of the total stay is in Germany.
+Should the majority of the stay will be in another EU member state, a residence permit needs to be applied for in that state, but work can be performed in Germany on the basis of said permit.